 Since prognosis will often be uncertain, it seems likely that the “could well” test will frequently be met.
 Even so a tribunal may expect to see medical evidence.

 ‘Long-term’: Judged as at time of discrimination

 Whether the definition of disability is met, including whether the substantial effect is likely to last 12 months, is judged as at the time of the alleged discrimination.
 What actually happens later is not relevant.
-By the time of the tribunal hearing, it may be known that the substantial effect did or didn’t last longer than a year, but that doesn’t matter.
-The test is whether, considered at the time of the discrimination, the substantial effect “could well” last at least 12 months.
+By the time of the tribunal hearing it may be known that the substantial effect did or didn’t last longer than a year, but that doesn’t matter.
+The test is whether, considered as at the time of the discrimination, the substantial effect “could well” last at least 12 months.